 - – Detailed list of all maintenance work performed.

 Documentation deficiencies can not only jeopardize operations but also have far-reaching legal consequences.
 A common misconception is that many operators believe they can protect themselves through digital documentation alone.
-In reality this documentation must be actively maintained and regularly updated.
+In Truth this documentation must be actively maintained and regularly updated.

-If deficiencies in documentation are identified - whether through internal audits or external controls - this can lead to high fines and even criminal prosecution.
-A specific example could be an incident where a security vulnerability arose due to inadequate maintenance documentation.
+If deficiencies in documentation are identified – whether through internal audits or external controls – this can lead to high fines and even criminal prosecution.
+A specific example could be an incident where a security gap arose due to inadequate maintenance documentation.

 Case Studies: Best Practices in Implementing Operator Responsibility